SKuipers/tweet-php/README.md

 - A configuration parameter allows you to specify how many tweets are displayed
 - Dates can optionally be displayed in “Twitter style”, e.g. “12 minutes ago”
 - You can customize the HTML that wraps your tweets, tweet status and meta information
+- New: You can supply an id to use the class multiple times and cache each result-set

 ## Usage